40/50 Year Old Building Recertification Inspection Miami Beach, Hialeah, Broward County.

 Each individual page of report must be signed and sealed by a registered engineer.

-The engineer must have proven qualifications by training and experience in the specific technical field covered in the inspection report (structural or electrical) as per Section No. 8-11(f) of the Code.
+The engineer must have proven qualifications by training and experience in the specific technical field covered in the inspection report (structural or electrical recertification) as per Section No. 8-11(f) of the Code.

-What is the process for 40 Year Certification?
+What is the process for this Building Inspection?

 - Engineer will attest the results in a report to the best of their knowledge, belief and professional judgment and based on the conditions observed.